The 20 Best National Park Dayhikes

 By Michael Lanza

 America’s most stunning landscapes are protected within our 59 national parks, and some of the finest corners of our national heritage can be reached on dayhikes.
 Many can be done by kids and novice hikers.
-I’ve spent a few decades exploring most major U.S. national parks, making numerous trips to popular ones like Yellowstone, Yosemite, Grand Canyon, Glacier, Grand Teton, and Zion (lead photo, above).
+I’ve spent a few decades exploring most major U.S. national parks, making numerous trips to Yellowstone, Yosemite, Grand Canyon, Glacier, Grand Teton, Zion (lead photo, above), and others.
 From the thousands of very scenic miles I’ve hiked over the years, I’ve assembled here a list of the best dayhikes you can walk in our parks.
 Start ticking them off this year.

 Some of these hikes you may not have done yet or heard of.
 Others are famous and popular, but there’s a reason for that: They are mind-blowingly gorgeous.
 For reasons of location, terrain, and unusual natural features, they stand out even in parks with multiple, five-star footpaths.
 You don’t set out on some these hikes expecting solitude (although you can find it by doing them early or late in the day or outside of peak season; I offer tips below on the best times to do some of these hikes).
 You go there for a one-of-a-kind experience.